Lab-Grown Diamond Colors – What you need to know before buying

-While grading white diamonds is binary (color or not), it’s much more complex with fancy-colored stones.
+While grading colorless diamonds is binary (color or not), it’s much more complex with fancy-colored stones.
 Fancy diamonds are graded by not one but three features.
 Hue (the color name or mix), tone (light or dark color), and saturation (how intense or strong the color is).
-Some examples are faint (low grade), fancy intense (good), fancy vivid (better).
+Some examples are faint (low grade), fancy intense (good), and fancy vivid (better).
 However, it all depends on what you need the diamond for, the particular setting, and your own preferences.

 So if you are looking for a fancy-colored diamond, we recommend that you visit GIA’s website to find the exact color you are looking for (this is a good pdf guide).
 Further, it’s imperative that you purchase your diamond at a jeweler where you can easily compare colors by inspecting detailed, high-quality images and rotate the stone, so you get a complete and accurate sense of hue, tone, and saturation.

-James Allen is our recommended place to buy fancy-colored diamonds since they offer the best visuals that you can inspect while chatting to their team of gemologists.
-However, their inventory is somewhat limited, so also head over to our other favorites Clean Origin or Ritani and ask their knowledgeable team to help you pick the exact right diamond for you.
+James Allen is our recommended place to buy fancy-colored lab-grown diamonds since they offer the best visuals that you can inspect while chatting with their team of gemologists.
+However, their inventory is somewhat limited, so also head over to our other favorites Clean Origin or Ritani, and ask their knowledgeable team to help you pick the exact right diamond for you.

 Diamond color buying tips

-Since colorless white lab-grown diamonds are both rare and expensive to grow, and since the difference from lesser color grades is not noticeable in a natural light setting, you can safely start at the G or H color grades.
+Since colorless lab-grown diamonds are both rare and expensive to grow, and since the difference from lesser color grades is not noticeable in a natural light setting, you can safely start at the G or H color grades.